Do Worms Ever Feel Dirty?

 What is your take on the rubber car?
 Yeah or Nay?
 What about cars made of Nerf?

-This one has been kicking around as a draft for awhile, so I thought I’d release it out into the world….
+This post has been kicking around as a draft for awhile, so I thought I’d release it out into the world….

 Vomit is slippery.